peterdobbs77/statistical_simulation/README.md

 # statistical_simulation
 investigating methods to simulate data

 ## data

-### valid.csv

-This data file comes from the [CheXpert](https://stanfordmlgroup.github.io/competitions/chexpert/) competition.
+* ***valid.csv*** - This data file comes from the [CheXpert](https://stanfordmlgroup.github.io/competitions/chexpert/) competition.
 It serves as metadata for a validation set of chest radiographs
+* ***train.csv*** -  This data file comes from the [CheXpert](https://stanfordmlgroup.github.io/competitions/chexpert/) competition.
+It serves as metadata for a training set of chest radiographs